sljur/Super_Scouts/project_documentation/Report_7.md

 2. Successes:
    * The group only needed a few run throughs
-   * All presentation content was professional and implementead correctly by each group member.
+   * All presentation content was professional and implemented correctly by each group member.

 4. Failures:
    * Not Applicable